Vets-Who-Code/Prework/README.md

 Build a website telling us your story and then push it to GitHub.
 Bonus points if you use [GitHub Pages](https://pages.github.com/) or [surge.sh](https://surge.sh/) to host your site.

-NOTE: DO NOT USE A TEMPLATE OR THEME.
+NOTICE: DO NOT USE A TEMPLATE OR THEME IF USING THIS PREWORK TO APPLY FOR VETSWHCODE.
 USE ONLY YOUR OWN HTML, CSS AND JAVASCRIPT.